unibo-dtm-se-2324-gymapp/gymapp/readme.md

 #The gym application
+Hello!

-An easy way to schedule your training.
+This is an easy way to schedule your training.